bkw777/pdd.sh/README.md

 * ```stty``` is needed once at startup to configure the serial port.
 * ```mkfifo``` is used once at startup for ```_sleep()``` without ```/usr/bin/sleep```.

 That's it.
 There are no other external commands or dependencies, not even any child forks of more bash processes (no backticks, perens, or pipes), and no temp files or here-documents (here-docs create temp files behind the scenes in bash).
+I think the while-loop in help() may create a child bash.

 There are a lot of commands and options.
 This is a swiss army knife for the TPDD.
 It can be used to inspect, copy, restore, repair, or craft TPDD disks in ways that normal client software like TS-DOS or PDD.EXE doesn't provide or allow.